Helen Goodman: Views and campaigns

 Goodman supported Remain in the 2016 EU referendum.
 She was a leading campaigner for indicative parliamentary votes to resolve Brexit, and supported the proposal to remain in the EU customs union during the March 2019 ballots.

 Controversies

 In May 2009, The Daily Telegraph revealed that Goodman had claimed £519.31 for use of a cottage in her own constituency on her expenses, and had submitted hotel bills dated two months prior to being elected to the House of Commons.
 Goodman argued that she was carrying out Parliamentary business when using the cottage and thus her claim was accepted, and the claim for the hotel stay – which was rejected – was a mistake.
 She also claimed a £600 fee for advice from her management consultant husband.

-Goodman pointed out that the independent inquiry by Thomas Legg into MPs expenses had given her "an entirely clean bill of health and concluded that none of my claims required further explanation or clarification.”
+Goodman pointed out that the independent inquiry by Thomas Legg into MPs expenses had given her "an entirely clean bill of health and concluded that none of my claims required further explanation or clarification."

+Post-parliamentary career

+Since 2020, she has been an associate fellow at Durham University and a member of the advisory board of Durham Energy Institute, working with them on geothermal research.